Aryan-Sajith/NLP-Gazing/README.md

     1. The formatted `rel_*.csv` files from Step 0.
     2. The `query_data.json` file from Step 1.
 -   **Process**: This is the core matching script.
 It iterates through each row of the interaction data.
 Using the character index and a small window of surrounding text provided in the gaze data, it finds the corresponding LLM response text in `query_data.json`.
 Each row is then annotated with the matched `query_id`.
 For non-standard entries like when the user isn't looking at the screen or when they look at our experimentally provided prompt(instructing them how to perform their tasks), I used clearly defined query_ids like -1 and -2 which don't occur in the true dataset and additional boolean flags to properly convey this binary information for better model training.
--   **Output**: The script generates new annotated CSV files with the suffix `-query-id-assigned.csv`.
+-   **Output**: The script generates new annotated CSV files with the suffix `-query_id_assigned.csv`.
 These files are placed in the same directory as the input files and contain the original data plus additional columns for analysis.

 ---

 ## Final Output Schema

-The final `-query-id-assigned.csv` files contain the following columns:
+The final `-query_id_assigned.csv` files contain the following columns:

 | Column Name            | Description                                                                                              | Data Type |
 | ---------------------- | -------------------------------------------------------------------------------------------------------- | --------- |